bacionejs/stuff/README.md

 ### 💡 Notes

-- The **Group by Author** query uses the GitHub parent as the `author`, if available, otherwise extracts the word after the last occurrence of *by* in the description, otherwise categorized as *unknown*.
+- The **Group by Author** query uses parent as the `author`, if available, otherwise extracts the word after the last occurrence of *by* in the description, otherwise categorized as *unknown*.
 The parent field is not reliable for extracting author information because participants might delete their repositories.

 - The **Group by Year** query includes the full `description`.